Introduction

 fa <- system.file("extdata", "flightarea.kml", package = "uavRmp")

-# preset = "uav" suppress all not necessary tools
+# preset = "uav" suppresses unnecessary digitizing tools

 The long way